 The Offices of the Associate Dean of Students and the Director of Residential Life and Student Services welcome students from all over the United States and assist with adjustment to a new culture, a new language and a new learning experience.
-The Associate Dean of Students, Cynthia Bomben, is aided by a Director of Residence Life and Student Services, Michael Beazley, along with a staff of Student Life Assistants, each of whom, having graduated from college and having lived in Rome, is a mature, invaluable resource to students.
+The Associate Dean of Students, Cynthia Bomben, is aided by a Director of Residence Life and Student Services, Alvin Mangosing, along with a staff of Student Life Assistants, each of whom, having graduated from college and having lived in Rome, is a mature, invaluable resource to students.

 The Student Life Assistants for the current academic year are:

 (L-R) Mitchell Catalano (LUC), Timothy Bertucci (LUC), Chandni Patel (St. Louis Univ.), Anna Springer (LUC), Russell Gonzalez (LUC), Jennifer Ruffing (LUC), Alvin Mangosing, Cindy Bomben

 Student Life Assistants for the upcoming academic year 2013–2014 are: Mitchell Catalano (Loyola University Chicago), Timothy Bertucci (Loyola University Chicago), Chandni Patel (St. Louis University), Anna Springer (Loyola University Chicago), Russell Gonzalez (Loyola University Chicago), and Jennifer Ruffing (Loyola University Chicago).

 The responsibility of these offices extends to all facets of student life outside the immediate concerns of the Academic Office.
 Under the direction of the Director of Residence Life and Student Services, the JFRC provides such general university services as counseling and guidance, housing, health and food services, recreation and student activities.